dhruvjimulia-sys/storyteller/README.md

 # Storyteller

-Storyteller is not just another programming language; it's an artistic medium that allows you to express your ideas in the most compelling way possible.
+Storyteller is a Turing-complete, dynamically-typed  programming language, designed to make your code look like rich, emotional narrative.
 Gone are the days of dry and sterile syntax.
-With Storyteller, your programs start brimming with life.
+With Storyteller, your programs will start brimming with life.

-### But why?

-Because by adopting Storyteller, you'll render all those recruiters and hiring managers speechless.
-By adding this language to your CV, you are going to leave your recruiter so utterly amazed that they would be compelled to give you an offer for your dream job.
-Trust me, they'll not even ask you for an interview.
+### Why Learn Storyteller?

+Because, after adding this language to your CV, you'll render any recruiters and hiring managers you meet speechless.
+They will simply be so confused about what to do with your application, they will have to offer you the role you applied for.

+Plus, Storyteller provides my fellow English majors with immense opportunities in the tech industry: their natural poetic flair and liguistic expertise will definitely help them in write more idiomatic Storyteller code.